-I use the two-door metaphor to explain why autistics may not respond well to parents’ and teachers’ efforts to reach out to them.
-Parents and teachers can open the first door from the outside to reach out to the autistic.
+I use the two-door metaphor to explain why autistics can respond poorly to parents’ and teachers’ efforts to reach out to them.
+There are two doors blocking the autistic from the outside world.
+Parents and teachers can open the first door from the outside.
 However, the second door can only be opened from the inside by the autistic.
 He must willingly choose to accept and embrace the world.
 If he resists that, then no matter how much effort parents and teachers put in, he will not change himself.

 Using a peer (e.g. friend or sibling) instead of an authority figure (e.g. parent or teacher) is a gentler and perhaps more helpful way to reach out to autistics.
 I am keen to work with high-functioning autistic adults who are open to receiving guidance to improve their own lives.

 Buddy Companionship: Providing companionship with a positive influence.
 The activities can be anything as long as it is safe such as cycling (in parks), shopping, and visiting tourist attractions etc.

 Skills Tutoring: Teaching useful skills without the stress of attending a formal class.
 I am well-versed with computers and IT skills, which are essential for successful employment.
 In the event that the skill is something I am unfamiliar with, I can learn it together with my buddies, or even guide my buddies on how to teach their skills and knowledge to myself.

 Conflict Resolution: Acting as a neutral party to work out conflicts.
 I can help buddies and their loved ones to advocate (and translate) their viewpoints to each other, and work out a concrete deal to end unhappy conflicts.